yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

     "refresh_token": "ab23cd3343e9328g"
   }

-Once we login we can access our connection staticly.
+Once we login we can access our connection through a static member.

 .. tabs::